Hurence/logisland/logisland-docs/api.rst

 API design
 ===================
-logisland is a framework and an API, you can use it to build your own ``Processors`` or to build data processing apps over it.
+logisland is a framework that you can extend through its API, you can use it to build your own ``Processors`` or to build data processing apps over it.